NIRoberto/todo-app/Readme.md

 | DELETE /api/v1/todo/:id | Delete names of wrestles by using id|
 | PUT /api/v1/todo/:id | UPDATE names of wrestles by using id|

+## API documentation
+- API documentation can be found here

 ## Author

 **Robert Niyitanga**